The Danish Pharmacovigilance Council

 Secretariat

-The Danish Medicines Agency serves as secretariat to the Danish Pharmacovigilance Council.
-The extent of this work is determined by the Board of Directors of the Danish Medicines Agency.
+The DKMA serves as secretariat to the Danish Pharmacovigilance Council.
+The extent of this work is determined by the leadership team of the DKMA.

 Meeting procedure

 The Chairman summons the meetings in writing, giving at least eight days notice, if possible.
-The secretariat may also summon meetings by order of the Chairman.
+The meetings may also be summoned by the secretariat by order of the Chairman.

 Notices of meetings must include an agenda.
 Whenever possible, any documents related to individual agenda items should be enclosed with the agenda.

 The Chairman sets the agenda.
-The agenda for ordinary meetings must at least include the following items:
+For ordinary meetings, the agenda must at least include the following items:

 The Chairman presides over the meetings.